huangshiqi99/scenarios/python/challenge-data-types-manipulation/step1.md

 ## Requirements

-1.Convert the string to lowercase.
+- Convert the string to lowercase.
-2.Remove all whitespaces from the string.
+- Remove all whitespaces from the string.
-3.Reverse the string.
+- Reverse the string.
-4.Return the final string.
+- Return the final string.